 As a result of hard work, self-denial, and the ultimate riches of God to unworthy sinners, God has given us this school, and graciously maintained it from 1978 until now.
-Even though the former generation of church leaders have now passed away, the founding principal and widow of one of the these leaders, Mrs R J Bertram ( “Grandma”) is still with us, and the children of the former leaders are well represented in leadership roles in the church, school management, and school governance.
-It is now our task, like the generation gone before, to serve the Lord, to instruct the children, and to plead for the Lord’s mercies for the next generation who will one day be in our place, God willing.
+Even though the former generation of church leaders has now passed away, the children of the former leaders are well represented in leadership roles in the church, school management, and school governance, and their great grandchildren are well represented among the students.
+It is now our task, like the generation gone before, to serve the Lord, to instruct the next generation, and to plead for the Lord’s mercies for the next generation who will one day be in our place, God willing.

-It is not our goal to compete with other schools, and we don’t value the “league tables” of National Standards and NCEA results in the media which are so misleading as an indicator of school performance – especially the NCEA results.
+It is not our goal to compete with other schools, and we don’t value the “league tables” NCEA results or other assessment data in the media which are so misleading as an indicator of school performance.
 Yet the Lord has promised that if we seek first the kingdom of God and his righteousness then all these things will be added (Matthew 6:33).
 Consequently, for academic reasons alone, our aim is that this school would also be the first choice of parents.
 Yet this is not the reason why parents should send their children here.

 We serve a King and a Kingdom that is larger than a single denomination.
 We also believe that faithful stewards of God’s gifts do not keep His gifts to themselves.
 Therefore within certain limits, the school’s doors are open to families outside of the Proprietor church.
 Over the years we have had many positive experiences from many current and former students, parents, and staff members from a variety of denominational backgrounds, and the school would not have been the same without them.
 Once inside the school, denominational boundaries are no longer recognised for students or staff, except for the Proprietors restrictions on who may teach Religious Education and a small number of “tagged” teacher positions.